This modifier simulates the effect of gravity on a particle. It includes a Newtonian gravity mode to allow the orbit of

 In this mode, the modifier will work in the same way as a standard Cinema 4D particle modifier: particles will be affected if they come into the field of effect of the modifier.
 X-Particle Actions have no effect on the modifier in this mode.

 In this mode, the modifier will only act on a particle when told to do so by an Action.
 Until that point, the particle will not be affected, but once activated for a particular particle, the modifier will continue to influence it as long as it is in the field of effect of the modifier.
 The modifier's effect on a particle can be halted by means of another Action, if desired.

-This drop-down menu is new in X-Particles 4.
-It allows you to switch between 'Standard' and 'Newton' modes.
+This drop-down menu allows you to switch between 'Standard' and 'Newton' modes.
 'Standard' is the same as the Gravity modifier in X-Particles 3.5 'Newton' is new to this version of X-Particles.